Hardhead catfish

 The hardhead catfish (Ariopsis felis) is a species of sea catfish from the northwest Atlantic and Gulf of Mexico, and similar to the gafftopsail catfish (Bagre marinus).
-It is one of four species in the genus Ariopsis.
+It is one of eight species in the genus Ariopsis.
 The common name, hardhead catfish, is derived from the presence of a hard, bony plate extending rearward toward the dorsal fin from a line between the catfish's eyes.
 It is an elongated marine catfish that reaches up to 70 cm in length and 5.5 kg in weight.
 Their typical weight is less than 1 lb, but they commonly reach up to 3 lb.
 They are often a dirty gray color on top, with white undersides.